• Skip to main content

 But I also wanted to get a bit more specific about wedging problem areas in your warp.
 This is very quick and easy to do and can make a big difference to your tension.

 I start out by identifying the areas that need help.
 For me, that was either side of the middle section, towards the edges.
-If I wedges all the way across the warp at this point, that would also increase the tension in the mid section, where it is not needed.
+If I wedged all the way across the warp at this point, that would also increase the tension in the mid section, where it is not needed.

 There are several materials you can use for wedging (like cardboard separators, cut to size) but I chose to use everyday A4 printing paper.
 I folded the paper to the approximate width of the loose warp section so that the paper had been folded about 4 times.
 This provided me with a bit of thickness, but not too much.